electronstudio/godot_high_scores_tutorial/docs/tutorial.md

 ## Challenge: fix the bug

-We have accidently introduced a bug into the game that happens when you play two or more games in a row without quitting.
+We have accidentally introduced a bug into the game that happens when you play two or more games in a row without quitting.
 What is the bug?

 How can you fix it?